HaikuTeam/docs/using-haiku/creating-an-animation.md

   </tr>
 </table>

 If we press the play button and wait until frame 10 is reached, we see that the heart jumps to a new position, (211, 217).
-That's because frame 10 is is marked as a _keyframe_ for a change in the `position.x` and `position.y` properties of the element.
+That's because frame 10 is marked as a _keyframe_ for a change in the `position.x` and `position.y` properties of the element.

 <table>
   <tr>